 Hallmarks of the FLEX Program are:

 All CCR PIs are eligible to apply for FLEX Program funding.
 The primary PI for the proposed work in each award category must be a tenure-track investigator, tenured PI, senior clinician or senior scientist in CCR.
 Those in the Physician-Scientist Early Investigator (PEI) program can apply but must include a tenured PI as a co-PI.
 Staff Scientists who are site-visited and have independent budgets (CANs) are also eligible.
-Non-NCI researchers can act as collaborators but cannot receive funds.
-The CCR-DCEG Collaborative Award is also open to intramural DCEG PIs.
-Please click here for more specifics on who may apply.
+Non-NCI researchers can act as collaborators or co-PIs, but cannot receive funds.
+PIs from DCEG can serve as funded co-PIs on the CCR-DCEG Collaborative Award and the new Health Disparities Award.
+Please click here for more specifics on who may submit a FLEX LOI as a primary PI.

 FLEX Program funds can only be used for the proposed projects and cannot be rolled into the PI’s general lab budget.
 Projects will not be reviewed during the quadrennial site-visit but progress will be monitored periodically based on proposed milestones.